remolek/Stylometry-workshop/before_the_course/installations.md

 ### 3. Gephi
 Please go to: https://gephi.org/ and download Gephi.
 After installing it, run and check that the program opens.
+If you encounter problems, see the note here: https://hackmd.io/@ovlvgnd1SEGJyZZqbpnbGQ/BJMw1x4id.

 ## Corpora to download
 Please download [a small corpus for first experiments](https://github.com/computationalstylistics/A_Small_Collection_of_British_Fiction) for the first class.